Skip to content

 Val. is too high: 8.9 V

-if an object NiVoltage exists as in the previous example and in a resource file one line like following will be found2:
+if an object NiVoltage exists as in the previous example and in a resource file one line like the following is found7:

 IDS_VAL_TOO_HIGH "Val.
 Is too high"